sguox002/leetcode/leetcode-all.md

 <<-1185	Day of the Week    		62.5%	Easy
-count days between the date and a specific day known weekday and then %7 to get the weekday.
+count days between the date and a specific day known weekday and then %7 to get the weekday. c++ function struct tm and mktime. then get the number of days between two dates. mktime to convert to seconds, tm use referecen 1900/1/1.
 ->>